yabellini/SitioAcademico/content/blog/2024-01-01-new-year-plan/index.md

 * Volunteer for The Carpentries.

+* Continue reading books in English and Spanish.

 * Try to accomplish New Year's resolutions from my swim coach to me (I think the nicest thing on the list is the level of faith my coach has in me):

     - Improve crawl (even though technique is very good I still need to adjust the stroke).